oldschoolgg/obdocs/minions.md

 When harvesting trees, you will either need the woodcutting level necessary to chop down the tree (which will award logs), or if you lack the necessary woodcutting level, 200gp for a farmer to remove the tree for you (which will not award logs).

 Compost is buyable from the game shop using the `+buy` command, and is automatically applied to your crops if you have any available.
-If you have supercompost or ultracompost, you can use their respecitve flags (`--supercompost` and `--ultracompost`) to add them to your crops when planting.
+If you have supercompost or ultracompost, you can use their respective flags (`--supercompost` and `--ultracompost`) to add them to your crops when planting.
 Ultracompost can be created by combining supercompost with volcanic ash, which you can mine with 22 Mining.
 Compost decreases the death chances for your crops as they grow and increases some crop yields, so it can be very useful to get the most out of your seeds.

 ### Farming Contracts
 An easy way to get additional seeds while farming is to take on a [farming contract](https://oldschool.runescape.wiki/w/Guildmaster_Jane#Farming_contracts) from Farming Guildmaster Jane using the `+farmingcontract <tier>` command.
 You can take easy contracts at 45 Farming, medium contracts at 65 Farming, and hard contracts at 85 Farming.
 Guildmaster Jane will ask you to grow a crop suitable for your farming level, and upon successfully harvesting the requested crop you will be given a seed pack.
 If your contract is too difficult, you can use the `+fc easier` command to have Jane downgrade your contract to the next lowest tier.
 After completing your contract, you must use the `+seedpack` command to get your rewards.